Thermic effect of food (TEF)

 Manipulating TEF is not a panacea.
 Obsessing over maximum protein can lead to serious problems.
 Here are three scenarios I've seen repeatedly:

 3. The Busy Professional on a Limited Budget: An office worker decides they need a high-protein diet.
 They start buying expensive steaks, salmon, and protein bars.
-After a month, they realize their monthly food budget has jumped by €200-€300.
-They get tired of constantly cooking meat and go back to sandwiches and pasta, ruining the whole diet.
+After a month, they realize their monthly food budget has jumped by €200-300.
+They get tired of constantly cooking meat and go back to sandwiches and pasta, ruining the whole regimen.
 Sustainability is more important than perfect macro optimization.

 • Increases the body's energy expenditure, contributing to a caloric deficit

-• Increases satiety, aiding appetite control
+• Increases satiety, helping with appetite control

 • Not a primary driver of weight loss, but a 'bonus' effect (5-10% of total expenditure)